 If your system demands more power than can be safely output, you might blow a fuse on the system's power board.
 Fortunately, these fuses are replaceable.
 See the following picture for their location.
 They are both 20x5mm form factor.
-F 101 is rated to 8A and F 201 is rated to 4A.
+F 101 is rated from 10-16A and F 201 is rated to 4A.